We believe that physical fitness and physical health contribute towards good mental health and holistic wellbeing.

 School’s own evaluation of impact by subject leader, governor and Headteacher demonstrates that children and staff are positive about PE.
 Learning in PE is being delivered at a consistently good level across all year groups.

-Informal observations of playtimes indicate that all children are more active, more likely to be involved in a game or sport at playtime, use equipment more often in play such as balls and skipping ropes.
+Informal observations of playtimes indicate that all children are more active, more likely to be involved in a game or sport at playtime and use equipment more often in play such as balls and skipping ropes.
 Girls are more active than before.

 Pupil voice indicates that children increasingly understand the link between physical health and well being.